Date de début25/11/2016

 The Water Resilient Cities (WRC) partnership has piloted sustainable drainage systems (SuDS) in five cities: Bruges, Mechelen, Middelburg, Plymouth and Wimereux.
 By working together the partners have been able to overcome institutional barriers and find technical solutions to test innovative approaches leading to reduced flooding while protecting and improving amenities, biodiversity, health and wellbeing.
 The project has also trialled the use of tree pits in locations within the five cities.

-- The Millbay Boulevard in Plymouth is presently under construction.
-It links the city centre with the waterfront and ferry terminal via an attractive route that integrates sustainable urban drainage.
+- The Millbay Boulevard in Plymouth links the city centre with the waterfront via an attractive route that integrates sustainable urban drainage to protect 1.7 square kilometres of urban land from flooding.

 - In Wimereux, Foch Square has been refurbished using a draining concrete product based on shellfish waste.
 An innovative underground basin has been built creating over 1,000 m3 of new buffering capacity.